THATBLADEBOY/the-ternary-traveler/README.md

 Edit button not functioning correctly

-fetch the name of each location to display instead of the location ID
+Fetch the name of each location to display instead of the location ID